NielsNijveldt/nielsnijveldt.github.io/_posts/2019-10-25-display-opencover-results-in-azure-devops.markdown

 ![Publish Code Coverage Result Task](/assets/20191025/task.png)

 ### Publish coverage
 Now we've got our Cobertura file (and SonarQube file) we can use the publish code coverage task.
 Set the Cobertura file as 'Summary file' and we are good to go.
 After running the build you should be able to see the code coverage in the build results.
-As a final step we can add the ["Code Coverage Widgets"]( https://marketplace.visualstudio.com/items?itemName=shanebdavis.code-coverage-dashboard-widgets){:target="_blank"} to a dashboard in Azure Devops.
+As a final step we can add the [Code Coverage Widgets]( https://marketplace.visualstudio.com/items?itemName=shanebdavis.code-coverage-dashboard-widgets){:target="_blank"} to a dashboard in Azure Devops.
 When configuring this widget select our build and choose one of the coverage measurements.
 Small blocks will show as number/percentage and larger blocks will show graphs.

 ![Code Coverage Widgets](/assets/20191025/graphs.png)